Walt Disney's World War II propaganda production: Overview of propaganda production

 During World War II, Disney made films for every branch of the United States Armed Forces and government.
 This was accomplished through the use of animated graphics by means of expediting the intelligent mobilization of servicemen and civilians for the cause of the war.
 Over 90% of Disney employees were devoted to the production of training and propaganda films for the government.
 Throughout the duration of the war, Disney produced over 400,000 feet of educational war films, most at cost, which is equal to 68 hours of continuous films.
 In 1943 alone, 204,000 feet of film was produced.

 As well as producing films for different government divisions from 1942 to 1943, Disney was asked to create animation for a series of pictures produced by Colonel Frank Capra for the U.S. Army.
 This series included films such as Prelude to War and America goes to War.
 Although these films were originally intended for servicemen, they were released to theaters because of their popularity.

+These propaganda and educational films sought to educate Americans and children on the specifics of the war (countries, political figures, etc), and what it means to be a part of a war effort, whether it be at the home front or the front lines.
+This included short cartoons about getting drafted, ways to contribute to the war effort from home, creating caricatures of political figures such as Hitler and Mussolini, creating common enemies that children can comprehend (like the big bad wolf), and boosting spirit and morale.
+These films were encouraging Americans to want to be a part of the war and do their part as citizens so that America can be victorious.